AnastasiosTsio/SAR/SPEC.md

 ### Task
-It represents a task running in its own thread, and it interacts with a Broker.
+It represents a task running in its own thread, and it interacts with a Broker and can have only one Broker.
 Each task performs an action provided as a Runnable.

 #### Constructor:
 - Task(Broker b, Runnable r):